More cinnamon recalled after tests find elevated levels of lead

 Federal health authorities are once again urging people to check their spice racks and cabinets for certain cinnamon products after testing found lead in multiple additional brands.

+"These levels are significantly lower than the levels of lead associated with the WanaBana cinnamon apple puree and applesauce products recalled in the fall of 2023, which had between 2,270 ppm to 5,110 ppm lead in the cinnamon," the agency noted.

+Still, the FDA is advising people to throw out and not buy the ground cinnamon products on its list, saying that "prolonged exposure may be unsafe and could contribute to elevated levels of lead in the blood."

-Short-term exposure to very low levels of lead may not result in symptoms, but longer-term exposure to the metal can cause permanent damage to the central nervous system, resulting in learning disorders and other developmental defects in children, according to the U.S. Food and Drug Administration.
+Short-term exposure to very low levels of lead may not result in symptoms, but longer-term exposure to the metal can cause permanent damage to the central nervous system, resulting in learning disorders and other developmental defects in children, according to the FDA.
 Chronic lead exposure is associated with kidney dysfunction, hypertension and neurocognitive effects in adults, the agency noted.

+Lead-contaminated paint, water, dust and soil are the most recognized lead hazards, but other products have been found to contain the metal as well, including candies, spices, ceremonial powders and alternative medicines, according to the Centers for Disease Control and Prevention.

+"Awareness of other sources, such as spices adulterated with lead chromate, is important," the CDC stated in a weekly report published earlier this month.

 American Spices of Ozone Park, New York, is recalling Spice Class brand ground cinnamon distributed to retailers in the New York City area between Dec.1, 2023, and May 15, 2024, according to a recall notice posted on Monday by the FDA.